 Easy Ways to Make Animal Observations

 Observing behavioural adaptations, although will take more time, makes students slow down (so they don’t scare off the animal).
 How do the animals behave?
 Why do they think they behave a certain way?
 What is the adaptation?
-This could even be a starting off point for a research project on animal adaptations.

 Find the Indigenous Connections in Nature